 When Picard shatters the glass case in the Ready Room and the starship models fall to the ground he takes a long look at the Enterprise-D, destroyed in the previous film.
 Heavily implied, the novelization confirms that he was wondering if he was upset over losing another Enterprise or if he was actually lost in revenge.

-Continuity Overlap: The film was produced and released during the height of DS9 and VOY and had to acknowledged developments elsewhere in the franchise:
+Continuity Overlap: The film premiered during Season 5 of DS9 and Season 3 of VOY.
+It had to acknowledged developments elsewhere in the franchise:

-Star Trek: Deep Space Nine: Worf had joined the cast of DS9 in Season 4, so the film had to bring him back into the TNG-corner of the 24th Century.
+Star Trek: Deep Space Nine: Worf had joined the cast of DS9 the previous year, so the film had to bring him back into the TNG-corner of the 24th Century.
 Having the Defiant as part of the Starfleet armada both solves this and is a nod to the ship's origins as an anti-Borg project.

 Star Trek: Voyager: The Enterprise-E is equipped with the newly developed Emergency Medical Hologram.

 The new and improved USS Enterprise NCC-1701-E makes her glorious debut in this film.
 The television version, 1701-D, had been destroyed in the previous film for no other reason than to introduce a more cinematic version in this one.
 This was a practical motivation as much as stylistic, since the old ship's sets were built for TV and the level of detail shown on film meant they had to make the them Darker and Edgier just to hide the lower quality.